NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 2. The deleg query name does not exist (NXDOMAIN).

-   There is no extensible delegation for the subzone, and the referral response for the legacy delegation MUST be processed as would be done with legacy DNS and DNSSEC processing.
+   There is no IDELEG delegation for the subzone, and the referral response for the legacy delegation MUST be processed as would be done with legacy DNS and DNSSEC processing.

 3. The deleg query name does exist, but resulted in a NOERROR no answer response (also known as a NODATA response).

-   If the legacy query, did result in a referral for the same number of labels as the subdomain that the deleg query was for, then there was no extensible delegation for the subzone, and the referral response for the legacy delegation MUST be processed as would be done with legacy DNS and DNSSEC processing.
+   If the legacy query, did result in a referral for the same number of labels as the subdomain that the deleg query was for, then there was no IDELEG delegation for the subzone, and the referral response for the legacy delegation MUST be processed as would be done with legacy DNS and DNSSEC processing.

    Otherwise, the subzone may be more than one label below the delegating zone.